jenniione/jenniione.github.io/_posts/2024-03-27-binomial_distribution_en.md

 x=10 ; \frac{10!}{10!
 0!}\left(\frac{1}{2}\right)^{10} \left(1-\frac{1}{2}\right)^{0} = 0.0010
 $$

-If represented as a histogram, it would appear as follows.
+Displayed as a histogram, this distribution would look as follows:

 <p align="center">
   <img src="https://raw.githubusercontent.com/jenniione/jenniione.github.io/master/pics/binomial_distribution/coin distribution.png">
 </p>

-### An Intuitive Look at Binomial Distribution
+### Intuitive Understanding of the Binomial Distribution

-The binomial distribution is used to calculate the probability of obtaining certain outcomes from repeating a probabilistic event, like flipping a coin, that has two possible results, multiple times.
+The binomial distribution calculates the probability of obtaining certain outcomes from repeated trials, such as flipping a coin, where there are two possible results each time.

-To understand how it can be applied in practice for a more intuitive comprehension, let's look into scenarios where the binomial distribution is considered.
+To understand how the binomial distribution is practically used, let’s explore some real-life applications.

 - Example 1<br/>
-Suppose a marketing team sends emails to 1,000 customers individually.
-Based on previous experience, let's assume the probability of receiving a reply is 0.5.
-What then is the probability of receiving replies from 50 customers out of the 1,000 emails sent?
+Suppose a marketing team sends emails to 1,000 customers.
+Based on previous experiences, assume the probability of receiving a reply is 0.5.
+What is the probability of receiving replies from exactly 50 customers?

-This is a simple problem of calculating the binomial distribution probability $$P_X(50)$$ with $$n=1,000$$, $$p=0.5$$.
-The binomial distribution fundamentally **utilizes the number of trials and the fixed probability of success** to calculate the **probability of success occurring**.
+This is a straightforward calculation using the binomial distribution $$P_X(50)$$ where $$n=1000$$ and $$p=0.5$$ .
+The binomial distribution fundamentally calculates the **probability of achieving a certain number of successes** given **fixed trial counts and success probability**.

 Furthermore, the concept of the binomial distribution can be utilized in conducting A/B tests.
 Consider the example below.

 - Example 2<br/>
-Let's assume an A/B test is conducted to compare the effectiveness of two designs (A and B) in increasing the click-through rate on a website.
-Suppose design B was shown to 1,000 visitors to the website, and 150 clicked on it.
-We want to assess whether the click-through rate for design B is statistically significantly different from a 10% click-through rate for design A.
+Consider conducting an A/B test to compare the effectiveness of two website designs, A and B. Let's assume 1,000 visitors are shown design B, and 150 click on it.
+We want to assess whether the click rate for design B significantly differs from design A's expected click rate of 10%, assuming each visitor's click is an independent event.

-Assuming the independence of each visitor's click action, the action of clicking by each website visitor results in a binomial outcome of click (success) or no click (failure).
-With the success probability $$p$$ set to 10%, the number of trials $$n$$ to 1,000, and the number of successes to 150, we can perform a binomial test.
+In this scenario, each website visitor's action (click or no click) results in a binomial outcome.
+We can set the success probability (p) at 10%, the number of trials (n) at 1,000, and the number of successes at 150, and perform a binomial test.

-## Mean and Variance of Binomial Distribution
+## Mean and Variance of the Binomial Distribution
-For a random variable $$X$$ following a binomial distribution with a total number of trials $$n$$ and a success probability $$p$$,
+For a binomially distributed random variable $$X$$ , with trial number $$n$$ and success probability $$p$$ :

-the mean are
+The expected value is:

 $$E(X) = np$$

-and the variance are
+The variance is:

 $$Var(X) = np(1-p)$$

-The proofs for each are as follows:
+These are demonstrated as follows:

 $$
 \begin{split}